-For December, sales were down in all regions of the country.
+Last month, sales were down in all regions of the country.
 Sales fell by 4.6 percent in the Northeast, 1.7 percent in the Midwest, 1 percent in the South and 2.1 percent in the West.

 The inventory of unsold homes dropped by 7.4 percent, raising hopes that backlogs that had hit record levels were starting to be reduced, a key factor necessary to prompt a rebound in the market.

-While Yun said he expected sales to start to rebound this spring, other analysts said housing is likely to remain in the doldrums throughout most of 2008, reflecting in part the credit crunch, which has caused lenders to tighten their standards, making it harder for prospective buyers to qualify for loans.
+While Yun said he expected sales to start to rebound this spring; other analysts said housing is likely to remain in the doldrums throughout most of 2008, reflecting, in part, the credit crunch, which has caused lenders to tighten their standards, making it harder for prospective buyers to qualify for loans.

 Separately, rates on 30-year mortgages dropped for a fourth straight week to the lowest level in nearly four years, raising hopes that low rates will help spur a rebound in the housing industry.